 Redundancy is potentially a fair dismissal, however, when an employee is dismissed for this reason, there are cases where the employee may still have a case for unfair dismissal.
-Whether or not the employee has been unfairly dismissed will be dependant on the facts of each individuals case.
+Whether or not the employee has been unfairly dismissed will be dependent on the facts of each individuals case and should be investigated by an experienced redundancy solicitor.

 - to carry on the business for the purposes of which the employee was employed by him